Common Skin Problems

 It is important to see a qualified physician to accurately diagnose your child’s skin condition, they will be able to give lifestyle advice and prescribe an appropriate treatment plan.

-For more information on symptoms, causes and treatment options, refer to the atopic dermatitis article on our Science of Skin website.
+For more information on symptoms, causes and treatment options, refer to the atopic dermatitis article in our photomedicine section.

 With its cause unknown, the appearance of erythema toxicum can be distressing for new parents, however, it is important to realise that it is totally harmless.
 A pediatrician can easily diagnose the condition by examining the baby’s skin and the rash usually resolves after several days to weeks without treatment; it is exceedingly rare for it to continue beyond four months of age.